kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 ![Eventing flow](./assets/eventing-mesh-flow.svg)

-1. The Application sends events to the HTTP Adapter, which receives the events and forwards them to a preconfigured sink.
+1. The Application sends events to the HTTP Adapter, which receives the events and forwards them to resource, such as Knative Broker.

     >**NOTE:** The HTTP adapter accepts only CloudEvents in version 1.0.

 2. Knative Subscription defines the Broker as the Subscriber.
-This way, the Channel can communicate with the Broker to send the events further.
+This way, Knative Channel can communicate with the Broker to send the events.

 3. Knative Channel listens for incoming events.
-When it receives an event, the underlying messaging layer dispatches it to the Broker.
+When it receives an event, the underlying messaging layer dispatches it to Knative Broker.

-4. Knative Broker sends events to the subscribed Knative Triggers.
-The Trigger filters out the events based on attributes specified in the
+4. Knative Broker sends events to the Knative Trigger which registered interest in receiving them and forwarding them further.

-5. triggers the Subscribers, such as lambda functions or services.
+5. Knative Trigger event attributes filter events and trigger functions.